Why Do We Need Metadesign?

 What alternatives do we have?

 We believe that designers should be commissioned to work at a higher level of engagement.
 Paradigm change requires radical thinking.
-We need more comprehensive, 'joined-up' ways to feed, cloth, shelter, assemble, and communicate.
+We need more comprehensive, 'joined-up' ways to feed, clothe, shelter, assemble, and communicate.
 Designers are trained to attract behavioural change via products, services and images.
 This approach complements fiscal and legislative approaches.

 Are designers ready to meet the challenge?